ali-ce/ali-ce.github.io/portfolio.md

 - [Hack Your Career: How to Use Data to Monitor Job Markets](https://medium.com/silk-stories/hack-your-carreer-how-to-use-data-to-monitor-job-markets-c1efd9e83f26){:target="_blank"} for *[Growth Tribe Academy](http://growthtribe.io/){:target="_blank"}* (2016)
 - [How to clean and enhance data](https://www.youtube.com/watch?v=kwU-qMasCL0&feature=youtu.be){:target="_blank"} for *[Silk](https://www.silk.co){:target="_blank"}*'s Summer Webinars (2015)
 - [Between news and algorithms](http://www.academia.edu/9022719/Between_news_and_algorithms._How_does_technology_shape_journalistic_practice_and_viceversa_){:target="_blank"} for *[Rethinking Journalism II: The Societal Role & Relevance of Journalism in a Digital Age](https://www.rug.nl/research/icog/research/research-centres/centre-for-journalism-and-mediastudies/events-and-activities/agenda/rethinking-journalism-ii-the-societal-role-relevance-of-journalism-in-a-digital-age?lang=en){:target="_blank"}* (2014)

+# Research

+- [Social meets civic.
+Civic social media and open government data](/works/MA-thesis).
+MA thesis on collaborative fact-checking for citizens’ empowerment (2013)
+- [The 2011 war in Libya in Italian newspapers](/works/BA-thesis).
+BA thesis.
+When Italian media were faced the task to inform the public on the events of the war in Libya, how did they respond?
+(2012)